sd18spring/InteractiveProgramming/README.md

 These commands will make sure that there is no delay while playing the notes on the keyboard.

-Next, choose the file you want to run. [computer_vision_note_board.py](insert link here) uses OpenCV to track the movement of your head and play the notes accordingly. [mouse_keyboard_note_board.py](insert link here) uses the _QWERTY_ row of your keyboard and the your mouse buttons to play the notes.
+Next, choose the file you want to run. [computer_vision_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/computer_vision_note_board.py) uses OpenCV to track the movement of your head and play the notes accordingly. [mouse_keyboard_note_board.py](https://github.com/Utsav22G/InteractiveProgramming/blob/master/mouse_keyboard_note_board.py) uses the _QWERTY_ row of your keyboard and the your mouse buttons to play the notes.

 ### NOTES
 * You will need a working webcam to run _computer_vision_note_board.py_.
 Optimum distance for _computer_vision_note_board.py_ is about 1.5 to 2 feet.
-PLease don't come too close or move too far away from your webcam.
+Please don't come too close or move too far away from your webcam.
 * To exit out of the program, you'll first need to close the Sonic-Pi program window and then close the PyGame keyboard layout window.

 ## Authors